Buran (spacecraft): Exterior

 The lower surface of the Buran orbiter was covered in 38,600 carbon-carbon heat shielding tiles designed to withstand 100 reentries.
 These tiles were very similar to the ones on the US Space Shuttle.
 The tiles had an antioxidant molybdenum disilicide coating.
 The black coating in the tiles helped dissipate heat, and, similarly to the tiles used in the Space Shuttle, the Buran tiles were glued to the orbiter.
 The sides of the heat tiles facing the orbiter were left uncoated to equalize the material pressure with the surroundings, preventing additional mechanical loads.
 There were deliberate gaps between tiles to allow for thermal expansion.
 The gaps were filled with quartz fiber, rope, alkaline elements, inserts and brush seals, and the tiles were also waterproofed.

 The Buran and Space Shuttle orbiters were exposed to similar temperatures, and both had similar levels of insulation.
-Compared to the Space Shuttle, Buran had a different tile layout on its underside, in which all gaps between heat tiles are parallel or perpendicular to the direction of airflow through the orbiter's lower surface.
+Compared with the Space Shuttle, Buran had a different tile layout on its underside, in which all gaps between heat tiles are parallel or perpendicular to the direction of airflow through the orbiter's lower surface.
 This layout was designed to reduce heat in between tiles, and in the boundary layer between the tiles and the atmosphere, while helping maintain a laminar airflow around the orbiter.